New-Generation Video Filter Amplifiers Extend Battery Life in Handheld Video Systems

 Table 2.
 Average and Quiescent Power Consumption of the MAX9509

 Having a noisy charge pump on the same die as the filter and amplifier was a major design concern.
 The charge pump could potentially inject switching noise into the delicate video waveform.
-The isolation between the MAX9509's charge pump and the video-signal-path circuitry is so effective that the charge-pump noise is not evident on a frequency sweep (Figure 6
+The isolation between the MAX9509's charge pump and the video-signal-path circuitry is so effective that the charge-pump noise is not evident on a frequency sweep (Figure 6) and is barely noticeable in the time domain (Figure 7).

 Figure 6.
 Charge-pump frequency spikes are not discernable when measuring the MAX9509's noise vs. frequency.